MicrosoftDocs/biztalk-docs/technical-reference/xslt-transform-engine-grid-property.md

 ## Create custom XSLT transform

 Define custom XSL transformer by implementing abstract class Microsoft.XLANGs.BaseTypes.ITransform2.
-And drop the implementation dll file into directory "[BizTalkInstallationDir]\Transform Components\" in the runtime server.
+And drop the implementation dll file into directory "\Program Files (x86)\Microsoft BizTalk Server\Transform Components\" in the runtime server.

 - [Custom XSLT transform implementation](xslt-custom-transform-implementation.md)

-To use this custom transformer in Visual Studio during design time, "[BizTalkInstallationDir]\Developer Tools\CustomTransform.xml" should updated, a new "Transform" node like below should be added.
+To use this custom transformer in Visual Studio during design time, "\Program Files (x86)\Microsoft BizTalk Server\Developer Tools\CustomTransform.xml" should updated, a new "Transform" node like below should be added.
 "DisplayName" will be the item text display in the drop-down list for "XSLT transform engine" property, and "TypeAssemblyQualifiedName" will indicate the custom transform class.

 ```xml